Lazerbeak12345/chaml/README.md

 ##### When var names collide

-Sometimes, variable names are unintentially reused by devs.
+Sometimes, variable names are unintentionally reused by devs.
 Here's an example of functional, yet poorly written code.

 ```text
 conflicingName=849234;